summonholmes/crime/README.md

     - and the number of police officers from another location

   b.  create a database if it is not there or connect to the database if it is already created.
+The name of the database is violentcrimes.db.
+It will be created in the same folder where the three files are stored listed below.

   c.  import the data from csv file to the table in the sqlite database